Elkins Act: Impact

 Following the passage of the Elkins Act, real freight rates decreased only slightly.
 In 1905, leaders in the regulation movement testified before Congress to identify the reduction in prices that resulted from the Act.
 Yet, in the first months following the passage of the law, the most pronounced change in railroad pricing was the elimination of rebates.
 However, later analysis has found that decreases in carrier prices are better attributable to decreases in the costs of operation due to technology advances.
 The elimination of rebates led the railroads to seek other methods to compete for business, leading Governor Albert B. Cummins of Iowa to declare, in 1905, that the elimination of rebates simply forces railroads to seek alternative noncompetitive means to secure business.
-The Elkins Act, thus, was more effective in stabilizing prices and entrenching price collusion than demonstrably lowering prices.
+Thus the act was more effective in stabilizing prices and entrenching price collusion than demonstrably lowering prices.

 A diverse group of stakeholders publicly supported the Elkins Act.
 Citizens who supported the law hoped that reducing price discrimination would lower freight prices uniformly, and railroad interests lobbied for the passage of the Act as a means of enforcing collusive pricing.
 While the Act restricted preferential pricing, it did not specify what constituted a "reasonable" shipping rate; thus, railroads could use the law to entrench a system of collusive prices.
 Collusion is unsustainable in a market where it is easy to undercut competitors.
-However in industries that only have a small number of competitors (e.g. railroads, airlines, or transportation companies operating between two given cities) collusion is far more likely.
+However, in industries that only have a small number of competitors (e.g. railroads, airlines, or transportation companies operating between two given cities) collusion is far more likely.
 The result of the Elkins Act was that railroads had a stronger mechanism to protect their collusive prices and corporate trusts were weakened in their ability to gain shipping discounts.
 Farmers and other railroad users, instead of benefiting from greater competition, were unaffected by the Act.

 While farmers may have benefited from the establishment of a price ceiling on freight rates, the nature of the railroad industry may have not have permitted perfect competition.
 Economist Robert Harbeson argues that the price wars prior to the Elkins Act suggest that the railroad industry was more oligopolistic.
 In an industry with decreasing marginal costs and high fixed costs, it would be futile to enforce a price cap.
 Moreover, he argues, stronger regulation would have prevented carriers from reaching economies of scale.